VcelistMC/BookrApp/readme.md

 ## Features
 - Search for a specific category of books
 - View information about a book (title, authors, description)
-- View the book on Goole Book Store
+- View the book on Google Book Store

 ## Screenshots
 ![Screenshot](./screenshots/1.jpg)